Ranked #1 Children's Hospital by U.S. News & World Report

 Innovations play a critical role in our transplant patients’ health, so our team is constantly creating new procedures, programs, tests, processes and tools.
 An innovation may be “small,” like finding a creative way to help a young patient take her medication on time.
 Or it may be a big discovery that changes the entire field of pediatric transplantation.

-Use the tabs above to read more about clinical innovations like the STEP procedure, the Berlin Heart and TESLA.
+Read below to learn more about clinical innovations like the Berlin Heart, the STEP procedure and TESLA.

-A number of Boston Children’s cardiologists and cardiovascular surgeons, including Christopher Almond, MD, Francis Fynn-Thompson, MD, and Elizabeth Blume, MD, have researched, written about and implanted the Berlin Heart ventricular assist device.
+A number of Boston Children’s cardiologists and cardiovascular surgeons, including Francis Fynn-Thompson, MD, and Elizabeth Blume, MD, have researched, written about and implanted the Berlin Heart ventricular assist device.
 It's a machine that pumps blood in a person's body if their heart is unable to do so.

 The device can pump blood from the heart to the lungs, where it becomes oxygenated, and from the heart to the rest of the body, where it supplies cells with oxygen and nutrients.
 Only the “delivery tubes” are implanted inside the body; the rest of the device operates on a rolling cart outside of the body.